 Why read this? : We explore e-Commerce product information management systems.
 Learn how to use them to get the right information in front of shoppers.
 We share examples of how Amazon, Google and WooCommerce do it.
 Read this to learn how to optimise product information management systems.

-From the outside, e-Commerce looks and sounds kinda cool, right?
-It has that “e” floating there for a start.
+From the outside, e-Commerce looks and sounds cool, right?
+It starts with that “e-”.
+Surely that means it’s cool?

-No, working in “sales” is not a fun gig at all.
+No, working in “sales” isn’t a fun gig at all.
 It’s definitely uncool.
 It’s tough.
 It’s thankless.
 And it’s a grind and a hustle every day.

 But damn, it’s important, isn’t it?
 Because without sales, you have no business.

+There are not many traditional businesses growing at 50% year on year.
 But break it down.
-Those “big” numbers are an accumulation of “small” individual unit sales.
+Those “big” numbers are always an accumulation of “small” individual customer orders.

-Because in our experience, most e-Commerce product information management systems run on spreadsheets.
-Or annoying detailed and finicky software platforms that require a Rainman level of attention to detail and the patience of a Saint to endure.
+It’s a hard job because most e-Commerce product information management systems run on complex spreadsheets.
+Or annoyingly finicky software platforms which demand a Rainman level of attention to detail, and the patience of a saint to complete.

-Even the big high tech guys like Amazon and Google haven’t yet found a way to make e-Commerce product information management systems a joy rather than a chore to work with.
+Even the big guys like Amazon and Google haven’t yet found a way to make e-Commerce product information management systems easy.
+As we’re about to show you.

 Amazon Item Template

-So, when you sell through Amazon for example, you’ve probably already demonstrated some of the Rainman detail / Saint patience levels needed to work in e-Commerce.
-Because they do not make it easy to work with them.
+For example, when selling via Amazon is part of your online retailer strategy, you’ve probably already shown some of the detail / patience levels needed to work in e-Commerce.
+Because they don’t make it easy to work with them.

-For every single sku, that you want to sell on Amazon, here’s a shortened version of the information you need to provide.
+For every single SKU you want to sell, here’s just some of the information you have to supply :-

-So, while the headlines about Amazon may sound “cool”, the reality of selling through Amazon is some poor low-level grunt in sales or marketing has to sit with this damn spreadsheet.
-And compile it line by line just to get stuff to appear on Amazon.
+The headlines about Amazon may sound “cool”.
+But the reality is some poor schmuck has to fill in this damn spreadsheet line by line, just to get stuff to appear on their site.